-The reasons for the acquisition of the shares of SEI are business diversification.
-Coronavirus changed people's daily lives and buying habit.
-Food delivery service boomed all over the world during lockdown period.
-It is seen that online purchase and delivery service increased even Covid restriction is easing.
+The main reason for the Company's acquisition of the SEI shares was business diversification.
+Covid-19 changed people's daily lives and buying habit.
+Food delivery service boomed all over the world, and online purchase and delivery service increased rapidly even Covid restriction is easing.
 The Company believes delivery service in Hong Kong will be in high demand and can be optimized in the future.
 SEI is holding 98.75% of the share capital of MED, with a successful business model in Macau, MED can help to diversify the Company business in the future.